-Because water can absorb and transfer heat well, the human body uses it to regulate temperature.
+Because water can absorb and transfer heat well, the human body uses it to stabilize temperature.
 Water has a relatively high heat capacity, meaning it can absorb a lot of heat before its temperature rises.
 This trait allows the water in every cell of the human body to act as a buffer against sudden temperature changes.
-Blood, which is made largely of water, moves heat away from the extremities when it needs to conserve heat and towards the skin surface to release excess heat, and transports muscle heat away as needed.
+Blood, which is made largely of water, moves heat away from the extremities and toward the vital organs when it needs to conserve heat, it flows towards the skin surface to release excess heat when necessary, and it transports muscle heat away as needed.
 Water also helps expel excess heat from the body as water vapor from the lungs and sweat on the skin.

 Water Absorbs and Moves Heat

 Burning calories through physical work or exercise generates heat from muscles.
-Water comprises up to 75% of muscle mass.
+Water comprises up to 75 percent of muscle mass.
 One calorie will heat one gram of water by one degree Celsius - that's ten times more heat absorption than copper.
 The water in the muscle cells exchanges heat with the water in blood, which carries the heat away.
-In the brain, the hypothalamus senses the heat, and activates the sweat glands.
+In the brain, the hypothalamus senses the heat increase in the blood, and activates the sweat glands.